GNTC provides training for local business partners

 “We want to make sure we are making ourselves available to train and retrain the people in our communities,” Scearce said.
 “We are here to serve anyone and everyone.”

-The industries participating in the current continuing education program are Ireland-based Kerry Ingredients, which has locations in Rome and Calhoun; Chicago’s Lapham-Hickory Steel, which also has a Rome location; French pharmaceutical company Sanofi Chattem CHC, located in Chattanooga, Tennessee and French flooring company Tarkett, which has a location in Dalton.
+The industries participating in the current continuing education program are Ireland-based Kerry Ingredients, which has locations in Rome, Ga. and Calhoun; Chicago’s Lapham-Hickory Steel, which also has a Rome location; French pharmaceutical company Sanofi Chattem CHC, located in Chattanooga, Tenn., and French flooring company Tarkett, which has a location in Dalton.

-According to Scearce, GNTC also offers Drivers Education, training in Microsoft Excel, Supervisory Training and is currently working on a Certified Nursing Assistant (CNA) continuing education program.
-Currently, GNTC’s Economic Development has collaborated with the Technical College System of Georgia and the Floyd County Prison to bring a mobile welding lab to the correctional facility to teach shielded metal arc and flux-cored metal arc welding skills.
-Classes began Monday, June 22, and will run until September 7.
+According to Scearce, GNTC also offers driver’s education, training in Microsoft Excel, supervisory training and is currently working on a Certified Nursing Assistant (CNA) continuing education program.
+Currently, GNTC’s economic development has collaborated with the Technical College System of Georgia and the Floyd County Prison to bring a mobile welding lab to the correctional facility to teach shielded metal arc and flux-cored metal arc welding skills.
+Classes began Monday, June 22, and will run until Sept.
+7.

 “We are focusing on maintaining flexibility and providing resources,” Scearce said.
 “We are listening on behalf of the college.”